AntoniosRaptakis/PySpark-MLlib-vs-Scikit-Learn-A-regression-and-classification-instance/README.md

 <img width="700" alt="correlation_matrix_PySpark" src="https://user-images.githubusercontent.com/86191637/227242529-1a75fbcc-b573-4072-9a57-b1d609f37339.png">

 I am mainly interested to see the correlation of specific features with the target.
-For example, I need the correlation with the MonthlyCharges.
-There are some features that I won't need for the regression later, so I can drop them.
-Then, I select the specific column and I visualize the results.
-Below, I show the PySpark script.
+The one of the regression instances the tarhet is the MonthlyCharges.
+For this case, there are some features that I won't need, so I can drop them.

 <img width="720" alt="how_to_find_the_correlation" src="https://user-images.githubusercontent.com/86191637/227242559-cd6ded92-0cd9-457f-9646-e23d292bd061.png">